-At 450 pages.
-Pelz’s book, Short Game Bible: Master the Finesse Swing and Lower Your Score dives into the nitty gritty science and analytics behind short game technique and strategy.
-Even with its considerable detail, this book is very easy to read, comprehend and put into action.
-It should be mentioned that Dave Pelz has been Phil Mickelson short game coach for decades.
+At 450 pages, Pelz’s book, Short Game Bible: Master the Finesse Swing and Lower Your Score, dives into the nitty-gritty science and analytics behind short-game technique and strategy.
+Despite its considerable detail, this book is easy to read, comprehend, and implement.

-Both books should be on your bookshelves or more importantly, in your hands.
+Both books should be on your bookshelves or, more importantly, in your hands.
 Read, learn, practice, play!

 Best Short Game Training Aids: Best Home Chipping Net and Small Practice Mat

-As I mentioned earlier, a golfer can only improve if he can regularly practice the various short game shots and techniques.
+As I mentioned, a golfer can only improve if he regularly practices the various short-game shots and techniques.
 A golfer will naturally practice more if it is easy and convenient.
-Having a chipping area in your basement or in your backyard is one way to make practice more convenient and likely.
+A chipping area in your basement or backyard is one way to make practice more convenient and likely.

-The net is 23-inches in diameter and has three sizes of chipping “baskets” built into the frame.
-These nested baskets allow players to practice with ever smaller targets improving focus and stroke precision.
+The net is 23 inches in diameter and has three sizes of chipping “baskets” built into the frame.
+These nested baskets allow players to practice with ever-smaller targets, improving focus and stroke precision.

-For a large capacity retriever, the Original Shag Bag Shagger is the best of its breed.
+For a large-capacity retriever, the Original Shag Bag Shagger is the best of its breed.
 The Shagger comes in four colors and weighs 1.8 pounds empty.
-It is made of high quality, heavy-duty metal and canvas.
-It holds up to 80 golf balls allowing for a longer interval of practice before a golfer needs to retrieve the balls.
+It is made of high-quality, heavy-duty metal and canvas.
+It holds up to 80 golf balls, allowing for a longer interval of practice before a golfer needs to retrieve the balls.

-As said throughout this post, there is only one real way to improve your short game.
-Consistent and focused practice.
+As said throughout this post, there is only one real way to improve your short game—consistent and focused practice.

 We hope our best golf short-game training aids will help your game excel from 50 yards in!!